How to Prepare for TEF or TCF Canada in 30 Days: A Study Plan

 Can I prepare for TEF Canada in 30 days?

-Yes, 30 days is enough time for many candidates to make meaningful score gains, especially if you already have an intermediate French foundation.
-The key is structured practice: take a placement test first, identify your weakest sections, and follow a daily schedule with real timed practice from Week 2 onward.
+Yes, 30 days is enough for many candidates to make meaningful gains, especially with an intermediate French base.
+The key is structure: take a placement test first, target your weakest sections in Weeks 1-2, then shift to real timed practice from Week 3 and full mock exams in Week 4.

 03